 - Medical Informatics and eHealth, in which you study the acquisition, processing, and utilisation of information to support health-related decision-making.

-During the final semester, you will write a thesis within your chosen specialisation, at the department, in a hospital, or at a private company.
+During the final semester, you will write a master thesis within biomedical engineering, at the department, in a hospital, or at a private company.

 Solve biomedical engineering problems